CATcher-org/CATcher/docs/usage-notes.md

 The json supplied should only consist of **one key-pair value**, where the key is `"profiles"` and the value is an array of `Profiles`, where each `Profile` is an object containing the `profileName` and `encodedText` fields.

 `profileName` refers to the profile name displayed in the session select page. `encodedText` refers to the repository which stores the required settings for your custom session.
+The `encodedText` will be in the format of `organisation/repository`.

 > **Note**: You **must** have both of these fields in each `Profile` and the values for these fields **should not be empty**!
-Else, the `profile.json` file that you have supplied will not be parsed successfully.
+Else, the `.json` file that you have supplied will not be parsed successfully.
+F

 # Reporting problems in using CATcher
 If you face any issue in using CATcher, you can create a new issue in CATcher's repository.
 If necessary, it would also be helpful if you can provide us with your logs.